 Vipassana, which means to see things as they really are, is one of India's most ancient techniques of meditation.
 It was taught more than 2500 years ago as a universal remedy for universal ills, i.e., an Art of Living.
 For those who are not familiar with Vipassana Meditation, an Introduction to Vipassana by Mr. Goenka is available.

 On this page there are a few movies about Vipassana.

 The technique of Vipassana Meditation is taught at ten-day residential courses during which participants learn the basics of the method, and practice sufficiently to experience its beneficial results.
 No previous experience of meditation is required.
 After reviewing the Code of Discipline for Vipassana courses and checking the course schedule, you may apply for a course.

-There will be held a course with Danish / English as course language at Dhamma Sobhana from the 16th-27th Oct 2018.
+There will be held a course with Danish / English as course language in Aabybro from the 17-28th July 2019.

 The Nordic Vipassana Centre, Dhamma Sobhana, in Sweden is holding 10-day courses with Swedish / English as course language on a regular basis.

 There are also courses in many other European countries and around the world.
 Further information about courses in other countries can be found on www.dhamma.org.

 See the course schedule for Denmark, and apply for a course here.

 Courses are run solely on a donation basis.
 There are no charges for the courses, not even to cover the cost of food and accommodation.
 All expenses are met by donations from those who have completed a course, experienced the benefits of Vipassana, and wish to give others the same opportunity.
 Neither the Teacher nor the assistant teachers receive remuneration; they and those who organise the courses volunteer their time.